michalpokusa/michalpokusa/README.md

 #### <img src="./resources/docker.svg" height="20" />

 During my career as a software developer, I've used Docker with docker-compose primarily for containerizing and deploying web applications.
-In addition to that, I've also used it for smaller independent aplications, multiple development environments and personal projects that included VPns, game servers and Discord bots.
+In addition to that, I've also used it for smaller independent applications, multiple development environments and personal projects that included VPNs, Discord bots and game servers e.g. Minecraft.

 🌟 Experience with JavaScript and some with TypeScript, which I've used to build dynamic and interactive web interfaces